sphaso/pl-experiments/README.md

 LET - parser missing
 PROC - parser missing
 LETREC - skipped, since PROC already includes recursion
-(DeBruijn) - Added indices to PROC, finally hacked a currying-working implementation but something else is broken. :(
+PROC (DeBruijn) - Added indices to PROC, finally hacked a currying-working implementation but recursion is broken and not really sure how to implement it without using a Y combinator
+ExplicitRefs - parser missing
+ImplicitRefs - skipped, didn't seem a major step forward from ExplicitRefs
+Continuation Passing Style (CPS) - still have to fix currying and recursion
+Trampolines - skipped, didn't see the point of implementing it in Haskell